 "I- I'm the monster parents tell their children about at night?
 You know, it all makes sense now.
 Why you favored Thor all these years."

 Desperate, he summoned his last defense for solidifying his senses.
-Magic drawn from his brimming reserves flickered to life in his finger tips, searing his sensitive eyes.
+Magic drawn from his brimming reserves flared to life at his finger tips, searing his sensitive eyes.
 Illuminated dimly by the green glow, pale hands flickered in his watery gaze.
 The image was horribly blurred, but it was enough to discern that he was still disguised as an Asgardian.
 Jotun blue had not crept upon his flesh as well.

 "Because no matter how much you claimed to love me, you could never have a frost giant sitting on the throne of Asgard!"